rh-telco-tigers/cnv-demos/examples/advanced-networking/README.md

 worker2   Ready    worker   25d   v1.19.0+1833054
 $ oc label nodes <nodeName> networking.config/bridgenabled=true
 ```

-Instead of labeling the nodes one after the other, the network configuration can be applied to all the worker nodes by specifying their node role -
+An alternative method of applying the network configuration on only the worker nodes is by specifying their role as nodeSelector in the NodeNetworkConfigurationPolicy manifest -

 ```
   nodeSelector:
     node-role.kubernetes.io/worker: ""
 ```

-Now that the nodes are labeled properly, we will apply our NodeNetworkConfigurationPolicy.
-Edit the examples/advanced-networking/nodeNetworkConfigPolicy.yml and be sure to update the device name of your secondary network card, if it is not ens224.
+Now the NodeNetworkConfigurationPolicy manifest can be applied on the cluster.
+Edit the examples/advanced-networking/bridgeNetworkConfigPolicy.yml and be sure to update the device name of your secondary network card, if it is not ens224.
 Save the file and apply with

 ```
-$ oc create -f examples/advanced-networking/bridge-networking/nodeNetworkConfigPolicy.yml
+$ oc create -f examples/advanced-networking/bridge-networking/bridgeNetworkConfigPolicy.yml
 $ oc get NodeNetworkConfigurationPolicy
 NAME              STATUS
 br1-eth1-policy   SuccessfullyConfigured